waiyanphyohein/GraphAPI_SampleApp/README.md

 # How To Install

 There are two types of projects in this repo.
 One for Back-End and one for Front-End.
-You need to install for both projects.
+You need to install node modules for both projects.

 ## For Back-End
     cd server